exercism/problem-specifications/exercises/intergalactic-transmission/introduction.md

 - Losing contact with the Kepler Whirl system when "save new worm hole" becomes "cave new worm hole".
 - Or plunging the universe into existential horror by replacing a cowboy emoji 🤠 with a clown emoji 🤡.

-Detecting corrupted messages isn’t just important — it's critical.
+Detecting corrupted messages isn't just important — it's critical.
 The receiver _must_ know when something has gone wrong before disaster strikes.

 But how?